uvarc/rc-learning/content/courses/python-introduction/setting_up_environment.md

 There are two somewhat incompatible versions of Python; version 2.7 is obsolete but still sometimes used.
 Version 3 is the supported version.
 We will use Python 3, preferably version 3.9 or above.
 If you find that you need to use Python 2.7, Anaconda makes it easy to run both versions side-by-side through _conda environments_.

-Anaconda will normally automatically detect your operating system but you should double check to be sure you are downloading the correct version.
+Anaconda will normally automatically detect your operating system but you should double-check to be sure you are downloading the correct version.
 On Windows and Mac, after the download is complete, install Anaconda in the usual way for your operating system.
 When installing, we strongly recommend staying with the defaults unless you are experienced and very sure you want to make changes.
 The installer will encourage you to sign up for the Anaconda cloud service; you may ignore that and dismiss the popups.
 You can do this later if you wish.
 You may also ignore the suggestions for "reading" or "training."

 On Linux, the installation is a shell script that you must run with
 ```bash